 - Google is pursuing a mixed-use master planned development in the Diridon area (see the Archive for additional information).

-- The City adopted a Climate Smart San José plan and is updating the Downtown Design Guidelines and Downtown Transportation Plan.
+- The City adopted Downtown Design Guidelines and initiated a Downtown Transportation Plan.

-In conjunction with updating the DSAP, the City will review and process a master plan proposal by Google.
-Prior to constructing any building, Google will need to submit an application for “planning entitlements” (or land use approvals) to the City’s Planning, Building, and Code Enforcement Department and get approval from the City Council.
-The process will involve negotiation of a Development Agreement (including a Community Benefits Plan).
+Prior to constructing any buildings, Google will need to submit an application for “planning entitlements” (or land use approvals) to the City and receive approvals from the City Council.
+The review process for the Google project will involve environmental review and negotiation of a Development Agreement, including a Community Benefits Plan.

 + Previous and Upcoming Events